armetiz/ArmetizMediaBundle/README.md

 A provider is the specific manager for a specific Media.
 It can be a FileProvider, YoutubeProvider, FlickrProvider, ImageProvider...
 Existing type :
 * file (which is the default)
+* image
 * youtube
 * dailymotion
+* vimeo
+* google maps

+Note: If you define more than one provider for a single context.
+Put the more restrictive on top !